Skip to content

 • Content featuring other people without documented consent

-This isn’t about shame — it’s about risk management.
-Create what you’re comfortable with, but be realistic about worst-case scenarios.
+This isn’t about shame.
+It’s risk management.
+Create what you’re comfortable with, but be honest about worst-case scenarios before you’re in them.

 Financial Safety